Wrongful Death Lawyers in West Virginia Get Justice for Families

 • Solace (including comfort, advice, society, and companionship)

-The personal representative only has two years from the date of death to file the wrongful death claim.
+The personal representative only has one year from the date of death to file the wrongful death claim.
 Our attorneys can help families get a personal representative appointed so that a claim can be brought in a timely manner.

 The effect of the comparative fault rule on recovery